Sleep Schedule for 2 years 10 months old

 Frequently Asked Questions

-What's a typical nap schedule and duration for a 2 year 10 month old?
+What's the best time to schedule the single afternoon nap for a 2 year 10 month old?